 the production process

-Then bundling, where the pieces of each garment are sorted into a bundle, and off to the sewing machine!
-Each step in the sewing process is laid out in predetermined order according to ease of assembly, which type of machine or thread is needed for various operations, etc., this is another bit of engineering in itself.
+Next, bundling, this is sorting the pieces of each garment by sewing operation, and off to the machine!
+Each step in the sewing process is determined in order according to ease of assembly or by which type of machine will be needed.
+This process is another bit of engineering in itself.

 Once sewn, the garment undergoes inspection.
 This involves looking for any flaws, clipping loose threads, then washing and drying.
 It is then inspected again, steamed and sustainably packed for shipping to you!